-Vice President will serve one (1) year as Vice President, one year (1) as President, and (1) year as Past President.
+Vice President will serve one (1) year as Vice President, one (1) year as President, and one (1) year as Past President.

 Section 4.
 Removal or Vacancy.
-The Board of Directors shall have the power to remove an officer or agent of the corporation.
-Any vacancy that occurs for any reason may be appointed by the Board of Directors.
+The Board of Directors shall have the power to remove an officer (Director) or agent of the corporation.
+Any vacancy that occurs for any reason may be appointed by the Board of Directors until the next election.

 CORPORATE SEAL, EXECUTION OF INSTRUMENTS